A liturgical resource of the Catholic Archdiocese of Melbourne

 Lord, hear our prayer.

-We also pray for all the faithful departed, especially those who have died recently, and for all whose anniversaries occur at this time.
-May they enter into the eternal life that was promised to them.
+We pray for all who have gone before us in death over the past year, especially family members and those who have died recently, and for those whose anniversaries occur at this time.
+May they be welcomed by God to the peace of their heavenly home.

 Lord, hear us.